ministryofjustice/offender-risk-profiler/README.md

  - It will create the sqs listeners required - events, events-dl
  - riskprofilerchangequeue producer queue
- - s3 testbucket with thw following folders: ocgm, viper, pras and ocg
+ - s3 testbucket with the following folders: ocgm, viper, pras and ocg
  - populate ocgm, viper, pras and ocg with dummy .csv test data files

+**Run the sql script to create tables at setup-local\setup_sql_tables.sql**

 ### LocalStack Desktop